A Commissioner of Oaths is authorized by the Province of Ontario to take an oath when you sign an affidavit or statutory declaration.

 Please give us a call at 519-762-2204 to see if one of our Commissioners is available to help you.

 If you are signing a legal document that requires your oath, the content of that document is your sole responsibility.
-When you are making an oath, you are known as the "deponent," the person whose signature is being commissioned to ensure the content of the affidavit.

-As a deponent, you must understand the details in the document to which you are attesting - and you must understand that by swearing an oath, you are attesting that those details are correct.
+You must understand that by swearing an oath, you are attesting that those details are correct.

 It is at the exclusive discretion of the individual Commissioner of Oaths whether or not they choose to sign the document.
 If a Commissioner of Oaths is unsure about the identity of the deponent or the content of the document for any reason, the Commissioner of Oaths may refuse to sign the document and will recommend that the deponent consult a lawyer.